NOAH Compendium

 This product for dogs should not be used in cats as it is not suitable for use in this species.
 In cats, Metacam 0.5 mg/ml oral suspension for cats should be used.

-These side effects occur generally within the first treatment week and are in most cases transient and disappear following termination of the treatment but in very rare cases may be serious or fatal.
+1 These adverse events occur generally within the first treatment week and are in most casestransient and disappear following termination of the treatment but in very rare cases may be serious or fatal.

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.

 Other NSAIDs, diuretics, anticoagulants, aminoglycoside antibiotics and substances with high protein binding may compete for binding and thus lead to toxic effects.
-Metacam must not be administered in conjunction with other NSAIDs or glucocorticosteroids.
+The veterinary medicinal product must not be administered in conjunction with other NSAIDs or glucocorticosteroids.

 Pharmaceutical precautions